PredixDev/px-branding-bar/README.md

 ## Overview

-The px-branding-bar component provides a header area to contain title, logo and branding content.
+Px-branding-bar is a Predix UI component which provides a header area to contain title, logo and branding content.

 ## Usage